-Senator Martins resides in the Village of Mineola, where he and his wife Paula are raising their four daughters.
+Senator Martins and his wife, Paula, are the proud parents of four daughters.
 He holds a degree from American University and a Juris Doctor from St. John's University School of Law.